pologora/react25projeccts/04-accordion/README.md

-# Third of 25 React projects
+# Forth of 25 React projects
 Accordion in React

 ## Used hooks:
 - useState